Maphineth-UNG/project4/README.md

    - testRuntimeOnly("org.junit.platform:junit-platform-launcher"): Specifies that the JUnit Platform Launcher should be available at runtime to discover and execute tests.
    - implementation("com.google.code.gson:gson:2.11.0"): Adds Google's Gson library for handling JSON serialization and deserialization.

- 6. Test Configuration
+7. Test Configuration
    ```bash
    tasks.withType<Test> {
        useJUnitPlatform()
    }
    ```
-   Test task configuration: Specifies that the project should use the JUnit Platform when running tests.
+   Test task: Specifies that the project should use the JUnit Platform when running tests.
 This configuration allows compatibility with JUnit 5 and ensures tests are properly discovered and executed by Gradle.